top of page

 In essence, boundaries are a means of self-regulation and self-preservation.

 They involve the conscious establishment of behaviors, interactions, and experiences to create a sense of well-being, maintain personal integrity, and foster positive relationships.
-Setting boundaries involves understanding one's beliefs, reassessing them if necessary, and aligning them with a vision of a fulfilling and harmonious life.
+Setting boundaries involves understanding one's beliefs, reassessing them when necessary, and aligning them with a vision of a fulfilling and harmonious life.
 Boundaries allow us to grow and expand because they help us to create space for ourselves.

 Why are boundaries often confused with conditions?